Awais-Saeed/Automated-Testing-Evaluation-Task/README.md

-# Cypress
+# Readme
-Tasks performed for VetDrive's evualution
+Tasks are available at https://qaplayground.dev/